-- Set the boiler control knob to maximum.
-Check that the main burner lights and extinguishes in response. - The correct operation of ANY programmer and all other system controls should be proved.
-Operate each control separately and check that the main burner or circulating pump, as the case may be, - Check that the casing is sealed correctly and compressing the sealing strip all around the casing. - 4.
-Water Circulating System responds.

-- a.
-With the system HOT, examine all water connections for soundness. - b.
-With the system still hot, turn off the gas, water and electricity supplies to the boiler and drain down, in order to complete the flushing process.
+- Set the boiler thermostat knob to position 6 and operate the mains on/off switch.
+Check that the main burner lights and extinguishes in response. - 2.
+The correct operation of ANY programmer and all other system controls should be proved.
+Operate each control separately and check that the main burner or circulating pump, as the case may be, responds. - 3.
+Check that the casing is sealed correctly and compressing the sealing strip all around the casing. - 4.
+Water Circulating System - With the system HOT, examine all water connections for soundness. - b.
+With the system still hot, turn off the gas, water and electricity supplies to the boiler and drain down, in order to complete the flushing process. - c.
+Refill and vent the system, clear all air locks and again check for water soundness.

-- c.
-Refill and vent the system, clear all air locks and again check for water soundness. - d.
-Balance the system. - 5.
-Finally, set the controls to the user's requirements.
+- d.
+Balance the system. - ${\bf 5.} \ \ \mbox{Finally, set the controls to the user's requirements}.$